chavalasantosh/SanTOK/docs/02-user-guides/01-Complete_User_Manual.md

-# Krishna Tokenizer Documentation
+# SanTOK Tokenizer Documentation

 ## Complete Step-by-Step Tokenization Process

-This document provides a comprehensive, detailed explanation of the Krishna-inspired text tokenization system.
+This document provides a comprehensive, detailed explanation of the SanTOK-inspired text tokenization system.
 Every mathematical operation is shown explicitly, making it accessible to users with no prior technical background.

 ---